priyan2115/bikesharing/README.md

 * # Deliverable 2: Create Visualizations for the Trip Analysis
 ### Create the Checkout Times for Users Viz
 **In this visualization, you’ll graph the length of time that bikes are checked out for all riders.
 Our final results should look similar to the following image:**

 ![Checkout_Times_for_Users](Checkout_Times_for_Users.png)
 ### Create the Checkout Times by Gender Viz
 **In this visualization, you’ll graph the length of time that bikes are checked out for each gender.
  Our final results should look similar to the following image:**

 ![Checkout_Times_by_Gender](Checkout_Times_by_Gender.png)

 ### Create the Trips by Weekday for Each Hour Viz
 **In this visualization, we’ll graph the number of bike trips by weekday for each hour of the day as a heatmap.
 Our final results should look similar to the following image:**

 ![Trips_by_Weekday_for_Each_Hour](Trips_by_Weekday_for_Each_Hour.png)

 ### Create the Trips by Gender (Weekday per Hour) Viz
-** this visualization, you’ll graph the number of bike trips by gender for each hour of each day of the week as a heatmap.
+**This visualization, you’ll graph the number of bike trips by gender for each hour of each day of the week as a heatmap.
 Result should look like following Image:**

 ![Trips_by_Gender_(Weekday per Hour)](Trips_by_Gender_(Weekday per Hour).png)

 ### Create the User Trips by Gender by Weekday Viz
 **In this visualization, you’ll graph the number of bike trips by gender for each hour for each day of the week as a heatmap.
 Result should looks like the following Image:**

 ![Checkout_Times_by_Gender](Checkout_Times_by_Gender.png)